ApiLogicServer/Docs/docs/Database-Connectivity.md

 Other important notes:

 * As shown above, use the __full path__
-* So that such databases are included in your project, they are copied to the `database` folder, and renamed to `db.sqlite'
+* So that such databases are included in your project, they are copied to the `database` folder, and renamed to `db.sqlite'`
-* Sqlite databases are copied to your project, [as described here](Database-Connectivity.md#sqlite){:target="_blank" rel="noopener"}.
-* The project URL is made *relative* to this location (`sqlite:///../database/db.sqlite`).
+* The project URL in `Config.py` is made *relative* to this location (`sqlite:///../database/db.sqlite`).
 This keeps your projects portable, e.g., colleagues can pull your project from `GitHub` and run.

 &nbsp;

-## Installation
+## CLI Installation

 The sqlite runtime is installed with API Logic Server.
-You might, however, wish to install the command line tools.
+You might, however, wish to install the command line tools (**CLI**).

 These are typically already installed on Mac computers.